 Youth Culture and Risk

 Provides an understanding of contemporary youth cultures in relation to sociological theories of risk.
 It moves between examination of theoretical and empirical accounts of contemporary youth cultures, and concepts of risk which can be used to understand youth culture phenomena.
-A primary focus will be on urban youth cultures, class and gender in Australia and other countries.
+A primary focus will be on urban youth cultures, and class and gender in Australia and other countries.

 1. Have developed a critical understanding of the way modernity, youth culture and risk have been dealt in sociology.